OutSystems/docs-odc/src/error/frge/os-frge-ast-40008.md

 ---
-summary: The curation type is incorrect <curation>.
+summary: The curation type is incorrect.
 Check the documentation for further guidance.
 If the problem persists, let us know.
 tags:
 guid: 9270ae64-574a-4650-adba-1ef12c43b088
 locale: en-us